intmus/inttheory22-23/_23-intro-to-post-tonal/e1-ex-primeform.md

 - (0158)

 The number of pc sets in a set class can be reduced if the pc set is symmetrical: augmented triads, diminished seventh chords, the whole tone scale, and the octatonic scales are all symmetrical set classes with less than twenty-four unique pc sets, but there are many others that have symmetry reducing the number of pc sets in the set class.

+## Moving forward

+There are a number of helpful online resources that will help you quickly find the normal and prime forms of a pitch-class set, but these tools are only useful if you know *where* to use them.
+In order to do so, you must understand how the pcs calculator finds the new forms, so I hope that you will continue to practice these basic manipulations to further your knowledge of this.

+Notably, as AI generation becomes more prevalent in all fields, it is only a matter of time before melodic and harmonic generation becomes commmon place.
+Given that pitch-class sets are an obvious way to represent pitches, a basic knowledge of set theory will likely become a vital part of music theory education as the field progresses.